 Document approval

-All documents, regardless of whether they are new documents or new versions of existing documents, must be approved by [job title].
+All documents, regardless of whether they are new documents or new versions of existing documents, must be approved by Legal Counsel. [job title].

-Documents are approved in the following way: [job title] will approve the document via e-mail.
+Documents are approved in the following way: Vice President of Engineering and IT Operations will approve the document via Conformio. .

 Publishing and distributing documents; withdrawal from use